 On joining the Council, Officers are provided with a contract outlining the terms and conditions of their appointment.
 All staff must declare any financial interests, gifts or hospitality on a public register, as set out in the Constitution.
-Additionally, Councillors are expected to declare any interests at the start of every meeting that they attend in accordance with Standing Orders.
+Additionally, Councillors are expected to declare appropriate interests in items of business that are considered at meetings of the Council that they attend in accordance with the Code of Conduct.
 Councillors and officers are required to comply with approved policies.